 Tillis attempted cutting back the way he came to get out of the corner but had to take another right hook to the side on the ropes as he moved away and began circling Tyson once more.
 Now just over a minute into the round, Tillis had avoided taking significant damage and continued using his jab and footwork to move around Tyson and keep him jabbing at a distance.
 However, Tyson was able to keep him against the ropes and in the corner for the next 30 seconds, using his jab and elusive head movement to keep pressure on Tillis as he slipped a hook through Tillis’ guard during an exchange.
 Tillis managed to get out of the corner and expertly tied up with Tyson when Tyson pounced on him near the ring ropes again.
 It mattered little, as Tyson backed Tillis into the opposite ring corner with wild swings that missed, but Tillis found success with a right uppercut that landed clean on Tyson’s chin.
 Rather than take charge and start throwing big hooks from the corner, Tillis quickly grabbed a momentarily stunned Tyson, and the two held onto each other until the referee broke it up near the two-minute mark.

-Tillis snapped off a quick one-two combination as Tyson ducked; however, Tillis did land the straight right on Tyson’s forehead as he ducked down.
+Tillis snapped off a quick 1-2 combination as Tyson ducked; however, Tillis did land the straight right on Tyson’s forehead as he ducked down.
 Tyson remained outside, trying to get Tillis’ timing down as he stayed in front of him, cutting off his angles.
 Tillis refused to be inactive and fired off a strong jab that irritated Tyson, as he then started wildly swinging once he was close enough, but Tillis appeared to land the cleaner punch with a left hook during the exchange, as Tyson’s punches missed.
 The two reset once Tillis leaned up against Tyson and pushed himself away, but Tyson continued falling short of the mark as Tillis slid back from his jab, evaded another jab, and then sidestepped a right hook.
 Tillis continued using his footwork to move around the ring as he fired off another jab, but Tyson was stalking him relentlessly, forcing him to the edges of the ring behind his jab before pouncing in with hooks once close enough.
 Tillis clinched twice in those 20 seconds he spent on the edge of the ring, stifling Tyson’s offense.
 Tyson was learning, however, because as Tillis grabbed him around the head the second time, Tyson began throwing hard hooks to Tillis’ body, forcing Tillis to shove him away before the referee stepped in to break it up.

 With just over 30 seconds remaining in the round, Tillis decided to open up his offense more, as he threw a six-punch combination of two jabs, straights, and hooks each as Tyson stepped in, even evading Tyson’s counterpunches and disrupting Tyson’s combination-disrupting attack.
 Tillis continued stepping back towards the ropes, missing a right uppercut but landing a hook and a straight before landing another one-two combination and a follow-up jab in the process of moving out of the corner.
 Tyson continued the chase, however, blocking Tillis’ jabs and pinning him against the ropes, just barely missing a flush right uppercut that grazed Tillis on the chin.
 Tillis attempted to step away, but Tyson sprung up faster and delivered a right hook flush on Tillis’ face, forcing Tillis to step back to avoid Tyson’s follow-up left hook and stick his arms out to keep Tyson at bay for the remaining seconds of the round.
 Tyson must have been frustrated with Tillis’ resilience, as he threw three alternating hooks after the bell had ended before the referee stepped in between the two, much to Tillis’ displeasure.
 It was a hard-fought round by Tillis, but I would score this round 10-9 in favor of Tyson, who also showcased good defense, landed the cleaner and more significant strikes, and was the clear aggressor.